Union for Democracy and Social Progress: Mobutu dictatorship

 In January 1988, Tshisekedi returned to Kinshasa and attempted to address a public meeting, only to be beaten and arrested by police, along with hundreds of other participants.
 In February 1989, thousands of students took to the streets of Kinshasa, protesting IMF-inspired austerity measures that included the elimination of student buses and hikes in tuition fees.
 After suppressing the demonstration, security forces arrested Tshisekedi's wife, apparently to pressure the UDPS leader into confessing that he had instigated the protest.
 Other UDPS leaders were arrested on the same occasion, even as former UDPS president Kibassa was appointed Minister of Sports.

 First meeting of the Union Sacrée de l'Opposition Radicale at the Stade du 20 Mai (Stade Tata Raphaël) in Kinshasa. Étienne Tshisekedi speaks from a microphone on the right.
 At the first chair in the front row is Marcel Lihau; to his left is Vincent Mbwakiem.

 In early 1991, the UDPS and other leading opposition parties formed the Sacred Union of the Radical Opposition (Union Sacree de l’Opposition Radicale, USOR), committing to ousting Mobutu.
 Succumbing to both international and domestic pressure, Mobutu agreed to convene a National Conference.
 Following the conference, known as the Sovereign National Conference, UDPS leader Étienne Tshisekedi emerged as the main rival to Mobutu.
-Bowing to international pressure, Mobutu appointed Tshisekedi to the office of Prime Minister of Zaire on three separate occasions in the 1990s, but Mobutu allegedly interfered and prevented Tshisekedi from carrying out his mandate each time.
+Bowing to international pressure, Mobutu appointed Tshisekedi to the office of Prime Minister of Zaire on three occasions in the 1990s, but Mobutu allegedly interfered and prevented Tshisekedi from carrying out his mandate each time.
 Despite his (temporary) acceptance of Tshisekedi as prime minister, Mobutu would cling onto power as he maintained control over key institutions and continued to exhibit formidable political skills, practising successful divide and rule tactics against the domestic opposition as well as his former western backers.